 Your support continues to mean a lot to us.
-If you are still looking to purchase wine directly from the winery, we are offering free shipping to our valued customers.
-When visiting our e-commerce store, please use the free shipping coupon code 2020THANKYOU upon checkout.
+If you are still looking to purchase wine directly from the winery, we offer FREE SHIPPING with a minimum 12-bottle purchase, use the code 2020THANKYOU to take advantage of this offer.
+Order online at www.bluemountainwinery.com.

 Please do not hesitate to reach out and call the winery, (250) 497-8244 or email at firstname.lastname@example.org.

 In the meantime, we will continue to make wine and look out for the health and well being of our staff, their families, and our community.
 We wish you all good health and look forward to seeing you when the appropriate time comes.

 Thank you and please take care of yourselves,